Alphatec Holdings Inc. (ATEC) Shares Down Despite Recent Market Volatility

 Goldman gave a rating of “Neutral” to ATEC, setting the target price at $12.50 in the report published on December 03rd of the previous year.

-Volatility was left at 5.06%, however, over the last 30 days, the volatility rate increased by 3.01%, as shares surge +2.32% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +19.04% upper at present.
+Volatility was left at 4.35%, however, over the last 30 days, the volatility rate increased by 3.30%, as shares sank -2.62% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.03% upper at present.

-During the last 5 trading sessions, ATEC rose by +0.32%, which changed the moving average for the period of 200-days by +108.93% in comparison to the 20-day moving average, which settled at $15.52.
-In addition, Alphatec Holdings Inc. saw 25.02% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ATEC fell by -1.39%, which changed the moving average for the period of 200-days by +125.43% in comparison to the 20-day moving average, which settled at $15.51.
+In addition, Alphatec Holdings Inc. saw 26.32% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading